-Israel confirms US probe into Shireen Abu Akleh’s killing
+Israel: US investigating Shireen Abu Akleh’s killing

-JERUSALEM (AP) — The U.S. Department of Justice has launched an investigation into the fatal shooting of Al Jazeera journalist Shireen Abu Akleh, Israel confirmed Monday, condemning the probe as a “grave mistake” and vowing not to cooperate.
+JERUSALEM (AP) — Israel’s Defense Minister Benny Gantz said Monday the U.S. Department of Justice has launched an investigation into the fatal shooting of Palestinian-American Al Jazeera journalist Shireen Abu Akleh, condemning the probe as a “grave mistake” and vowing not to cooperate.

+A Justice Department spokesman did not immediately respond to a request for comment and there were no details about when an investigation might have begun and what it would entail, nor what the ramifications of it might be.
+But a probe by the U.S. into Israeli actions would be a rare step.

+A probe would pose a direct challenge to Israel’s claims that it properly holds its soldiers to account for its actions in the Palestinian territories and would shake the strategic U.S.-Israel alliance at a time when Israel is bracing for the formation of its most right-wing government ever and as progressive Democrats in the U.S. have called for a harder line against Israel.

-Israeli Defense Minister Benny Gantz made the statement on Twitter, saying Israel has made it clear to the U.S. “that we won’t cooperate with any external investigation.”
+Gantz made the statement on Twitter, saying Israel has made it clear to the U.S. “that we won’t cooperate with any external investigation.”

 “We will not allow interference in Israel’s internal affairs,” he added.
+Gantz, who is set to leave his post following elections earlier this month, served as defense minister when Abu Akleh was killed.

-A Palestinian who covered Israeli operations in the Palestinian territories for years, Abu Akleh was also a U.S. citizen.
+A Palestinian who covered Israeli operations in the Palestinian territories for years, Abu Akleh was also a U.S. citizen and her family had demanded a full U.S. investigation into her death.

-A Justice Department spokesman did not immediately respond to a request for comment about Gantz’s statement.
-It was not immediately clear when the investigation might have begun and what it would entail.
-But a probe by the U.S. into Israeli actions was a rare step that could shake the strong alliance between the two countries.
+Abu Akleh’s brother, Tony Abu Akleh, told Al Jazeera the family was optimistic, saying it’s “very important to hold those responsible accountable and prevent similar crimes.”

+“We hope this will be a turning point in the investigation into Shireen’s death,” he said.

 Palestinian officials, Abu Akleh’s family and Al Jazeera accuse Israel of intentionally targeting and killing the 51-year-old journalist, who was wearing a helmet and a protective vest marked with the word “press” when she was shot last May in the occupied West Bank.